Michael-Metz/image-processing/README.md

 # Otsu's Method Program
 Otsu's method is an algorithm that automatically selects the optimal threshold level for a grayscale image.
 This threshold level can then be used to threshold an image into a binary image.
 For more information on how the algorithm works you can read `otsus-method-paper.pdf`.
 The code for this algorithm is in Image8BitGrayscale.cpp and is the the method ImageGrayscale8Bit::otsuMethod.

+I recently migrated this from makefile to cmake.
+To my understanding cmake generates a makefile.
+Then you use makefile just as before
-To use the program first you need to compile it.
-Which is easy using makefile.
+To use the program first you need to run a `cmake .`

 ```
+#run cmake first, which will generate a makefile
+cmake .

+#now we can use make to create the binary
-make otsu
+make
 ```

 then all you do is